Mardi Himal helicopter tour from Pokhara

 Connect to Pokhara first

-No need for an expensive direct charter from Kathmandu, which runs around USD 4,700 against roughly USD 1,900 from Pokhara.
+No need for an expensive direct charter from Kathmandu.
+Flying via Pokhara is far more cost-effective, especially once you share the aircraft with others.
 Get to Pokhara, stay the night, and fly the tour the next clear morning.
 We can bundle the Pokhara connection and a night's hotel into the package, then get you back to Kathmandu the same afternoon.

 Kathmandu → Pokhara · your options